Achilles Point

-Achilles Point (Te Pane o Horoiwi – The head of Horoiwi) is a rocky point on the headland at the eastern end of the small sandy beach named Ladies Bay, Auckland, New Zealand.
-The name 'Te Pane o Horoiwi' can also sometimes refer to the whole headland between St Heliers and Tāmaki River estuary.
-Achilles Point is named after a ship called HMNZS Achilles (70) which defeated the German pocket battleship Admiral Graf Spee in 1939.
+Achilles Point (Te Pane o Horoiwi – The head of Horoiwi) is a rocky point on the headland at the eastern end of the small sandy beach named Ladies Bay, in Auckland, New Zealand.
+The name Te Pane o Horoiwi can also refer to the entire headland between St Heliers and the Tāmaki River estuary.
+Achilles Point is named after HMNZS Achilles (70), which defeated the German pocket battleship Admiral Graf Spee in 1939.
 The headland, from the point round to the Tāmaki heads, was previously known as Te Pane o Horoiwi, named after Horoiwi who arrived in New Zealand on the Tainui canoe (waka).